 - 1. Make sure you are in Advanced User Mode, then highlight Water Type on the Sonar main menu. - 2.
 Use the LEFT or RIGHT 4-WAY Cursor Control keys to change the Water Type setting.
 (Fresh, Salt, Default = Fresh)

-the display of the color bar shown in the full screen Sonar View.
+Color Bar COLOR BAR On Color Bar allows you to display or suppress the display of the color bar shown in the full screen Sonar View.

 To change the display of the Color Bar: